SAP LeanIX Engineering Values

 We use them in onboarding, to easily and quickly explain to new joiners what we're all about.
 Even before they join, we can already talk about the values during the interview process and discuss whether this organization is a good fit for them.
 And even before we get to the interviewing process if people can easily see what we're about and how we work it can attract some people, but of course detract others, so we have better chances of talking to the people that are excited to join.

 Besides the whole hiring pipeline we use them to guide teams and individuals.
 Before we start planning a project, or a new team, or when a person needs to make a decision, the values should guide them taking the most optimal next step.
-For example, do I keep in mind when planning a feature what the actual outcome that we're trying to achieve is, or do I just focus that I'll somehow deliver that code in production?
-Is what I'm working on really the most important thing I could be working on right now?
-Etc..
+For example, when planning a feature, do we keep in mind what the outcome is, that we're trying to achieve, or do we just focus that we'll somehow deliver that code in production?
+Is what we're working on really the most important thing we could be working on right now?

 For team organization, we can look at what we're striving towards and adjust - does my team really own what we build, do we control our destiny, are we keeping the quality high, if not we can start the discussion and start changing how we do things, we can keep the management honest and make sure we're aligned on how we want to work.